-Aimhigher mentors are undergraduates who provide face-to-face and on-line support and encouragement to learners as they encounter educational, personal and career-related challenges, opportunities and choices between Year 8 and Year 13.
+Aimhigher mentors are undergraduates who provide face-to-face and on-line support and encouragement to pre-16 learners as they encounter educational, personal and career-related challenges, opportunities and choices.

 Mentors receive training to help them in this role, and are fully DBS checked.
 Partner schools and colleges typically host 4 Aimhigher mentors, who each support 5 learners over a total 10 to 12 weeks.
 Learners are selected by their school or college, and are from disadvantaged backgrounds and communities that are underrepresented in higher education.